Voting resources for students

 1. Valid mailing address.
 Use the Center for Student Engagement voter registration address, listed below.

-Residential hall students (as well as any student who is unable to receive mail where they live) can now use the Center for Student Engagement address to receive their mail-in absentee ballots.
-Students should still use either their residential hall/temporary address or their permanent address as the address that will be used to determine their voting precinct.
+Residential hall students, as well as any student who is unable to receive mail where they live, can use the Center for Student Engagement mail address to register to vote and receive their mail-in ballots.
+The address is to be used only for voting registration and ballots purposes—not for personal mail delivery.

 1664 N. Virginia Ave.